 Opening on: TBD on Netflix

 Working from a script by Deadpool writing duo Rhett Reese and Paul Wernick, Joseph Kosinski (TRON: Legacy, Top Gun: Maverick) directs this action film about a pair of near-future convicts who agree to a series of experimental drug tests in exchange for shorter prison sentences.
-The film was initially thought to be getting a 2022 release, but Netflix is releasing it in 2021 as part of their big plan to premiere a new original film every week.
+The film was initially thought to be getting a 2022 release, but as of now, we haven’t gotten concrete word on that.

 Directed by: Chris Bailey, Mark Koetsier